K-Guan/tedit/README.md

-## TEdit - Let you edit the stdout
+## TEdit - Temporary file Editor

 ![python-3.x](https://img.shields.io/badge/python-3.x-green.svg) ![Unix/Windows](https://img.shields.io/badge/platform-unix%2Fwindows-blue.svg)

-It's a Python program which lets you edit a temporary file, print it out or run (open) the file by the selected program, and delete it automatically then.
+TEdit is a Python program, you can use it to edit a temporary file, print it out or run (open) the file by the selected program, etc.

-### Edit the stdout?
-Why?

-Well, sometimes if you want...for example I want edit a code block on [Stack Overflow](https://stackoverflow.com/), and I want use **my editor** (vim).
-So I need:

-1. Open vim edit a file.
-2. Copy the code into my editor.
-3. Edit edit and edit, then save.
-4. Use `cat` command (on Unix/Linux )print the file out; run or the file by a program.
-5. Delete the file.

-Yeah, too complex.
-I really don't want create a file and delete it.
-Can I just edit the stdout?

-### How does "tedit" edit the stdout?
-Pipes?

-As I said above, *which lets you edit a temporary file [...]*.
-So:

-1. Create a temporary file use the [`tempfile`](https://docs.python.org/3/library/tempfile.html) module.
-2. Run the editor and edit that temporary file.
-3. Read the file and print the content of it out; run or the file by a program.
-4. That file'll be deleted automatically.

-### What's the useage of it?
+### Basic usage

 First at all, this is a Python 3 project.
 You mush install Python 3 before run the program.

-Then, run the file like:
+Then, just run it like:

     python3 tedit

-It'll creates a temporary file and open it with the default editor of the system, and print the content of that temporary file after you saved it.
+It'll creates a temporary file and opens it use the default editor of the system, and print the content of that temporary file after you saved it.

 > **Note:** If you didn't save the file, it'll do nothing.

+### Arguments

-tedit also accepts some arguments, for example:
+TEdit also accepts some arguments:

 ```
-  -f FILE, --file FILE  Edit the file as a temporary file
+  -f FILE, --file FILE
+                        Edit the file as a temporary file
   -s SUFFIX, --suffix SUFFIX
                         Set the temporary file's suffix
   -p PROGRAM, --program PROGRAM